jefdaj/cryptoisland/src/posts/2024/10/12/a-casual-blockchain-voting-workflow/index.md

 <img src="voting.png" style="width: 200px; "></img>

 In a door-to-door situation, hand the voter the tablet and watch while they make selections.
-In a casual meeting the tablet can be passed around the room.
+In a meeting the tablet can be passed around the room.
 Each voter makes their selections, confirms them, and then scans a QR code on their phone.
 Meanwhile you can answer questions, checks IDs, give a talk, etc.

 ## Audit or Cast

 The Beneloh challenge is the same as before: the voter confirms their vote, then decides whether to audit or cast.
 If cast, they're done.
 Otherwise they wait for the tablet to come back around and vote again.

-You might have to peer pressure an especially diligent auditor to give up at some point.
+This is the most unfamiliar part of the process.
 You'll need to explain it and possibly show [the video][benaloh-challenge] or do a quick demo.
+You also might have to peer pressure an especially diligent auditor to give up at some point.

 <img src="challenge.png" style="width: 200px; "></img>

 ## Run tally

-Close out the voting period (presumably in the demo app) and have the guardians run the tally.
+Close out the voting period and have the guardians run the tally.
-Announce it publicly along with a URL to all the artifacts.
+Announce it publicly along with an IPFS link to the final artifacts.

 ## Mint participation NFTs

 Optional of course.
 The type of people who might want to try this might also be keen to start building an on-chain reputation.
-You can give an extra special one to anyone who downloads the artifacts and runs the verifier.
+You can give an extra special one to anyone who downloads the artifacts, runs the verifier, and posts the results on chain.

 # Infrastructure